Country Herb Rolls

 - 1 tsp Italian seasoning

 - In large pot over medium heat, or microwave-safe bowl, add oil (or butter), water and milk.
-Heat until 110-115°F. Pour into a mixing bowl.
+Heat to 110-115°F. Pour into a mixing bowl.

 - Add sugar and egg; stir in yeast.
 Whisk until mixture is smooth.